gill-gemini/profanitycheckapi/README.md

         For third step make sure , you have the jar file under the target folder or change it accordingly.

       To run it through the editor , clone the repo , import to your editor .
 I personally used IntelliJ to run and code the app.

+* **RUN TESTS LOCALLY**
+   From Intellij , one can run the tests after opening the RestResourceIntegrationTest classs.

+   From terminal, after moving to the directory of the project.

+    mvn -Dtest=RestResourceIntegrationTest test

 * **DEPLOY INSTRUCTIONS HEROKU**